 “You’re in this because you think you know something and have something people want.
 Don’t get tied up with the negatives,” Berk said.
 “It doesn’t mean your stuff’s not good.
 It takes time.”

-We’re excited to feature Goodie Girl Cookies’ Midnight Brownie in our December box and in our Love With Food shop if (lol, when) you want to buy more!
+We’re excited to feature Goodie Girl Cookies’ Double Chocolate Chip in our December box and in our Love With Food shop if (lol, when) you want to buy more!